Westinton is a name that first reached England

 Early Notables of the Westinton family (pre 1700)

-, charged with high treason...
-Another 107 words (8 lines of text) are included under the topic Early Westinton Notables in all our PDF Extended History products and printed products wherever possible.
+Edward Weston (1566-1635), was a Roman Catholic controversialist, son of...
+Another 166 words (12 lines of text) are included under the topic Early Westinton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Westinton family to Ireland